+oment" definition:

-pment" definition: square feet / 1⁄2 acre (21,780 square) feet / 3⁄4 acre (32,670 re feet / 5,000 square feet / 10,000 square feet] or more of re feet / 5,000 square feet / 10,000 square feet] or more of ce"
+square feet / $\frac{1}{2}$ acre (21,780 square) feet / $\frac{3}{4}$ acre (32,670 re feet / 5,000 square feet / 10,000 square feet] or more of e feet / 5,000 square feet / 10,000 square feet] or more of e"

-pove that totals an area of [1,000 square feet / 5,000 square feet ed above are suggestions only.
-Municipalities should evaluate based on their knowledge and goals for the municipality. te municipal resources available that may be affected by this permit, and enforcement).
+ove that totals an area of [1,000 square feet / 5,000 square feet d above are suggestions only.
+Municipalities should evaluate based on their knowledge and goals for the municipality. e municipal resources available that may be affected by this ermit, and enforcement).

-2 acre (21,780 square feet) for item 1 of the definition and of the definition.
-These suggestions offer enhanced ut impacting very small projects.
-By selecting a disturbance acre of disturbance required by NJDEP, stormwater nuirement for a larger number of projects, advancing the pace The selection of 5,000 square feet for "regulated impervious or vehicle surfaces" was selected as a threshold to align with bance project limit appearing in the Soil Erosion and Sediment
+acre (21,780 square feet) for item 1 of the definition and of the definition.
+These suggestions offer enhanced out impacting very small projects.
+By selecting a disturbance acre of disturbance required by NJDEP, stormwater uirement for a larger number of projects, advancing the pace the selection of 5,000 square feet for "regulated impervious r vehicle surfaces" was selected as a threshold to align with pance project limit appearing in the Soil Erosion and Sediment

-Section Title New Jersey Department of Environmental Protection Model Stormwater Control Ordinance for Municipalities (Minimum requirements) New Jersey Future Enhanced Model Stormwater Ordinance for Municipalities (Suggested modifications and additions) New Jersey Future Enhanced Model Stormwater (Options and notes) Section II Definitions Section II Section II Does not include a definition for "Minor Development" Includes definition for "Minor Development": "Minor Development" means an individual "development," as well as multiple developments that individually or collectively result in 2,500 square feet of disturbance, but do not meet the definition for "Major Development."
-Includes definition for "Minor I "Minor Development" means a developments that individually feet / 2,500 square feet] of distu Development."
+Section Title New Jersey Department of Environmental Protection Model Stormwater Control Ordinance for Municipalities (Minimum requirements) New Jersey Future Enhanced Model Stormwater Ordinance for Municipalities (Suggested modifications and additions) New Jersey Future Enhanced Model Stormwater ( (Options and notes) Definitions Section II Section II Section II Does not include a definition for "Minor Development" Includes definition for "Minor Development": "Minor Development" means an individual "development," as well as multiple developments that individually or collectively result in 1,000 square feet of impervious surface, but do not meet the definition for "Major Development."
+Includes definition for "Minor De "Minor Development" means an developments that individually or feet / 2,500 square feet] of imperv "Major Development."
 Jump to location below .
-Notes: - Including a definition and thr municipalities in regulating sto have a significant stormwater of - The inclusion of "Minor Deve Municipalities should evaluate based on their knowledge and g - Municipalities should evaluat change (for example: review, p - The threshold for "Minor Deve "Major Development." - New Jersey Future suggests a feet, which will provide a reduc projects without impacting very impervious can have a cumulat "Minor Development" may als the impact of small project on of "Regulated impervious surface" definition: 1.
+Notes: - Including a definition and threst municipalities in regulating storm have a significant stormwater con - The inclusion of "Minor Develo Municipalities should evaluate in based on their knowledge and god - Municipalities should evaluate of change (for example: review, perf - The threshold for "Minor Develo "Major Development." - New Jersey Future suggests a th feet, which will provide a reduced projects without impacting very s impervious can have a cumulative "Minor Development" may also s the impact of small project on con "Regulated impervious surface" definition: 1.
 A net increase of impervious surface 2.
 The total area of impervious surface collected by a new stormwater conveyance system 3.
 The total area of impervious surface proposed to be newly collected by an existing stormwater conveyance system 4.
 The total area of impervious surface collected by an existing stormwater conveyance system where the capacity of that conveyance system is increased Modifies "Regulated impervious surface" definition: 1.
 All impervious surface within the project area limit of disturbance 2.
 The total area of impervious surface collected by a new stormwater conveyance system 3.
 The total area of impervious surface proposed to be newly collected by an existing stormwater conveyance system 4.
-The total area of impervious surface collected by an existing stormwater conveyance system where the capacity of that conveyance system is increased Jump to location below.
-Notes: - By modifying the definition fro surface within the project area, Development" is modified to in surfaces, regardless of existing - Many areas are experiencing conditions.
-Requiring stormwan offers an opportunity for munic built condition.
-"Site" definition: "Site" definition revised to include "minor development": "Site" means the lot or lots upon which a major development is to occur or has occurred.
+The total area of impervious surface collected by an existing stormwater conveyance system where the capacity of that conveyance system is increased Notes: - By modifying the definition from surface within the project area," Development" is modified to indi surfaces, regardless of existing co - Many areas are experiencing ac conditions.
+Requiring stormwater offers an opportunity for municip built condition.
+"Site" definition: Jump to location below.
+"Site" definition revised to include "minor development": "Site" means the lot or lots upon which a major development is to occur or has occurred.
 "Site" means the lot or lots upon which a major or minor development is to occur or has occurred.
-Jump to location below.
+Jump to location below .